pramodrapolu/WeatherApp/README.md

 # WeatherApp
-This Application is a weather Application which gets all the Current Weather and Forecast Weather data from a weather provider.
+This is a weather Application which gets all the Current Weather and Forecast Weather data from a weather provider.
 This project is developed in MVVM (Model - View - View Model) architecture where the Views just rececieve the commands from the View Model.
 And the View Model collects/prepares data model for the view by communicating to the Model.
 Model's are the one which has all the api related details.